zowe/sample-node-api/README.md

 ### 2) Transfer project files from local to remote host

 **Note**
-Don't transfer `node_moules` folder, we can do install npm install later on remote server itself to pull down required node packages
+Don't transfer `node_modules` folder, we can do install npm install later on remote server itself to pull down required node packages

 ```
 // on remote - Create placeholder directory for your node app